MommyPoppins.com

 Twitter Facebook LinkedIn Pin It WhatsApp

-A Day Trip to The USS Nautilus Submarine Force Museum in New London County
+A Visit to the USS Nautilus and Submarine Force Museum in CT

 Home to the New London Naval Base in Groton, this area of the state houses much military and maritime history in a variety of spots in and around New London County.
 Topping the list of must-see places to see here is the Historic Ship Nautilus and Submarine Force Museum in Groton.
 And for more kid friendly museum options check out our Museum Guide.